section-engineering-education/engineering-education/content/articles/turing-test-in-ai/index.md

 - The test is limited to only testing human like intelligence.

-#### Modern day Turing Test
+### Modern day Turing test
 The test aimed at upgrading Alan's Turing Test in order analyse the progress of Natural language processing.The test aims at creating Artificial Intelligent agents that can communicate using different modes.

 ### Conclusion
 Turing Test is an  important test in demonstrating the  intelligence of a machine,  whether it can think like a human, which is usually done  under an interrogation.
 The test has some critics i.e not everyone accepts the validity of the test.

-Passing the Turing Test however,  remains a challenge to most artificial  intelligence developers.
+Passing the Turing test however,  remains a challenge to most artificial intelligence developers.
 It is also to be noted that no machine has ever passed the test to date.
 Turing Test has paved way  for more innovation in the scope of technology.

+---
+Peer Review Contributions by: [Onesmus Mbaabu](/engineering-education/authors/onesmus-mbaabu/)